Texas Property Taxes 101: From The Hegwood Group

-3. Your local government then spends the funds on roads, hospitals, schools, fire and police departments, and other programs that are needed.
+- Your local government will then spend the funds on roads, hospitals, schools, fire and police departments, and other programs that are needed in your community.

 There are several ways you can pay those taxes.
 Many people pay them monthly on their own or may choose to pay them twice a year when they come due.
 Others choose to pay them through their mortgage with an escrow account.